 China and Russia, the other two signatories, have made common cause with the Europeans, virtually isolating the United States.
 Only Israel and the Arab Gulf states support Trump.

-Germany’s foreign minister, Sigmar Gabriel, warned this could happen, telling a regional newspaper earlier this week that Trump’s behavior on the Iran issue might “drive us Europeans into a common position with Russia and China against the United States.”
+Germany’s foreign minister, Sigmar Gabriel, warned this could happen, telling a regional newspaper earlier this week that Trump’s behavior toward Iran might “drive us Europeans into a common position with Russia and China against the United States.”

-Gabriel also said he worried convincing the North Koreans to give up their nuclear weapons could become nigh impossible.
+Gabriel also said he worried convincing the North Koreans to give up their nuclear weapons could become almost impossible.

 Appeals to Congress

-Both Mogherini and Russia’s deputy foreign minister have appealed directly to Congress to save the nuclear deal.
+Both Mogherini and Russia’s deputy foreign minister have appealed to Congress to save the nuclear deal.

 By law, it now has sixty days to decide whether or not to restore sanctions.